mouraaa/Hangman/README.md

 After you have either win or lost, a message will appear on your terminal.
 Please follow the directions to restart.

 ### Possible Updates:
-- Include multiple words in one attempt
-- Add GUI for restarting the game
+- Add GUI for restarting the game instead of being terminal based